 For this test, our testing team measures the bar's stereo frequency response after calibrating it.
 We use the bass and treble adjustments to try and get the bar's frequency response closer to our target curve if they're available.
 If not, we try to calibrate the bar using the subwoofer level adjustment feature.
 Our results show the settings that get the bar's slope closest to zero while also improving or matching the overall stereo frequency response score.

-The soundstage is the imaginary three-dimensional area that makes up the height, width, and depth of your audio as it's reproduced by the soundbar.
-For example, if you were at a concert and closed your eyes, you would still be able to pinpoint where each instrument was coming from in the space around you.
+The soundstage is the imaginary three-dimensional area that makes up the height, width, and depth of your audio as the soundbar reproduces it.
+For example, if you were at a concert and closed your eyes, you could still pinpoint where each instrument was coming from in the space around you.
 A good soundstage performance allows you to feel immersed in your audio and helps you accurately locate where sound objects like voices, footsteps, and instruments are coming from in the sound image.
 However, if your soundbar struggles in this regard, sound may seem like it's coming from a more general area in front of you.

-Our stereo soundstage score is subjectively evaluated by a group of testers.
-Keep in mind that we perform this test with the soundbar in a stereo setup, so if it's possible, surround channels aren't active for this test.
+A group of testers subjectively evaluates our stereo soundstage score.
+We perform this test with the soundbar in a stereo setup, so if it's possible, surround channels aren't active for this test.

 You can learn more about our stereo soundstage tests here.